 The Nature Publishing Index Asia-Pacific tracks research published in Nature journals from the Asia-Pacific region during the past 12 months, and is updated weekly.
-The Index provides many different options for users to delve into the data: users can analyze data by institution, country, subject or Nature journal, and can access historical data and graphs of historical performance.
+The Index provides many different options for users to delve into the data: users can analyze data by institution, country or subject, and can access historical data and graphs of historical performance.
 The ‘Latest research’ section contains a complete list of all the articles published in the past month with an author from the Asia-Pacific.

 For many years, science in the Asia-Pacific region has been dominated by Japan.
 However, as seen through the lens of the Nature Publishing Index (NPI), the fastest growth in high-quality research is now coming from other countries — in particular China and Singapore.
 The 2013 NPI Asia-Pacific presents an analysis of the dynamic changes in the region’s scientific publishing record.

 Register for weekly Index e-alerts to get the latest updates.

 Introduction to the Index

 The Nature Publishing Index ranks institutions according to the number of primary research articles they publish in Nature journals.
 Nature and its family of Nature-branded sister journals is world-renowned as the pre-eminent platform for publication of the very best international research, and it is fitting that this portfolio of high quality journals serve as a benchmark for research success and achievement.